Skip to Content

 Are you a U.S. citizen engaged to be married to a foreign national?
 You may be eligible to bring your fiancé to the United States to get married and live with you.
 The K-1 fiancé visa allows your future spouse to enter the U.S. for 90 days, during which time you are expected to get married.
 After getting married, your spouse may apply for a green card to remain in the U.S. as a lawful permanent resident.

 The fiancé visa application process can be complicated and time-consuming.
-At Essien Law Firm, our Phoenix fiancé visa lawyers can guide you through each step and help you avoid delays and mistakes that could result in a denial of your application.
+At Essien Immigration Law, our Phoenix K1 visa lawyers can guide you through each step and help you avoid delays and mistakes that could result in a denial of your application.
 We are committed to providing the personalized legal services you need and deserve.

-Get in touch with us today at (602) 833-2650 to discuss your situation with our fiancé visa attorney in Phoenix, AZ.
+Get in touch with us today at (602) 833-2650 to discuss your situation with our K-1 visa attorney in Phoenix.

-There are several eligibility requirements that you and your fiancé must meet in order to apply for a fiancé visa.
-Our Phoenix fiancé visa lawyers can help you determine if you meet these requirements and guide you through the application process.
+There are several eligibility requirements that you and your fiancé must meet to apply for a K-1 visa.
+Our Phoenix K-1 visa attorneys can help you determine if you meet these requirements and guide you through the application process.

-To qualify for a fiancé visa, you must:
+To qualify for a K-1 visa, you must:

 • Be a U.S. citizen